SpeedRunnner33/Dharma/README.md

 ============================================================================================================================================================================

 How to block Porn on android.
 Install Firefox, there are ways to bypass it with other browsers.
+Install your extensions, then block the extension page too with the filter.

 Install [NoPox 0.53](https://odysee.com/@NewLife:0ae/NoPox:a) With the following settings, feel free to modify/add your own: